-After living in NYC for 20 years and having a Regional, Off-Broadway, National Tour and Broadway performing career, Kurt re-patriated to Chicago specifically to further his theatrical writing and directing career, develop new work for Chicago stages, and look for an Artistic Home.
+After living in NYC for 20 years and having a Regional, Off-Broadway, National Tour and Broadway performing career, Kurt re-patriated to Chicago specifically to further his theatrical writing and directing career, develop new work on Chicago stages.

 Kurt co-authored and is promoting a darkly comedic, solo play called Hello Kitty Must Die, based on the indie novel by Angela S Choi.
 After successful readings in Chicago, New York, and LA, we're shooting for a world premiere production in the near future.

 In April of 2019 Kurt was thrilled to collaborate with American Blues Theater to direct the Chicago Premiere of The Absolute Brightness of Leonard Pelkey starring ABT stalwart Joe Foust.

 In 2016 SoloChicago produced it's second show, The Unfortunates by Aoise Stratford.
 Directed by Kurt Johns and starring Gail Rastorfer.
 It was given critical acclaim and won Gail Rastorfer a Jeff nomination for Best Solo PErformance.

 In 2015 Ronald Keaton and Kurt Johns formed SoloChicago Theatre Company, whose mission was to bring to Chicago and develop solo plays and musicals heretofore unseen